 Enter the Canadian Badlands Passion Play

-You’ll notice that I wrote most Passion Plays are usually held around Easter (which is in March or August depending on the year).
+You’ll notice that I wrote most Passion Plays are usually held around Easter.
 The one in Drumheller is in July.
 Why?
-Because weather in Alberta is a fickle bitch in March and April, and likely holding an outdoor Passion Play during these months involves rain/snow/sleet/hail/super cold weather/any combination thereof.
-And while July isn’t always perfect, it’s usually pretty close.
+Holding an outdoor Passion Play during Spring involves fickle weather.
+While weather in July isn’t always perfect, it’s usually pretty close.

-That being said when I got my ticket I also got a pamphlet warning me to prepare for weather variations and bugs.
+When I got my ticket I got a pamphlet with some tips on what to bring.
 I brought along

-- Rain Poncho (umbrellas aren’t allowed because the block the view of audience members behind you)
+- Rain Poncho.
+Note that umbrellas aren’t allowed because they block the view of people behind you.

 - Baseball Hat

 The venue is outside, but it is at an amphitheatre, which is also used for other events in the summer.
 It’s a cool venue.
 There is a stage, but the set goes out way beyond this.
 The seats are wooden benches, but I was pretty surprised at how nice they were.
 These are not the most comfortable seats ever, but they’re not bad.
 If you wanted to you could buy seat cushions to sit on..
 Tickets here have assigned seating.
 I’m tall and I often find my knees will cramp up because of a lack of leg room between rows, but that wasn’t an issue here.